What is identity?

 While these might sound like extreme cases, at various stages in life each one of us will identify with one or more external factors to some extent or another.
 And in the age of social media, many young and not-so-young people seem to have developed a tendency to identify with their internet persona: a contrived, manufactured presentation of the self.

-Attachment to national, racial and religious identity can be particularly harmful, as it often leads to conflict and misery on a large scale.
+Attachment to national, ethnic and religious identity can be particularly harmful, as it often leads to conflict and misery on a large scale.

 Talking to a coach or therapist, as well as practising meditation, can help us let go of overattachment to any identity and reconnect with a more authentic self, allowing us to be fine artists, educators, entrepreneurs and even politicians (!) without forgetting that we’re human beings first and foremost.